 If you're trimming the beginning of your video, make sure your video is positioned at the 0:00 mark, if you don't want a video delay.
 To eliminate any gap, drag your clip to start at 0:00.
 Alternatively, you can select the gap that appears in front of the video and delete it

+You can add pre-made filters by selecting the photo or video you want to add the filter to.
+To the right under the edit tab you can select the "Filter" button and apply the filter you want.
 You can even add precise, custom visual adjustments to your photos and videos in the Studio!
-Just click on the layer you'd like to edit and choose "Adjust" from the menu on the right side of the window.
+Just click on the layer you'd like to edit and choose "Adjust" button under the edit tab on the right side of the window.
 Here, you can change the opacity, brightness, contrast, saturation, and blur of your photo or video.

 Making a GIF

-If you want your output file to be a GIF, click on the Settings icon near the top right corner of the window (it looks like a gear).
-Here, simply change your output file type to "GIF" and exit the Settings window.
+If you want your output file to be a GIF, click on the Export button at the top right corner of the window once you're done editing.
+Here, change your output file type to "GIF" proceed with exporting your project.

 Autosaving and Version History

 Kapwing uses autosave for user projects.
 In order to save a project, you will need to be signed in to Kapwing.
 Once signed in, the site should automatically back up your work every few minutes, so you don't have to manually save your progress each time!
-You can check when your project was last saved by clicking the down carrot next to the green "Export" button (1-2).
+You can check when your project was last saved by clicking the "Versions" tab in the canvas tool bar.

 Exporting and Downloading